rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 8. Shaffer has created a 'shortcode' that tells Wordpress to go over to Hypothes.is and grab the latest information.
 So, in the text of your new page (in the editor window, make sure to click the 'text' button or else this won't work), enter the shortcode that will grab all of your public annotations: `[hypothesis user = 'kris.shaffer']` where you remove the `kris.shaffer` and put in your own Hypothes.is username.
 9. Hit the 'publish' button.
 Wordpress will report that the page has been published and give you a link to it; click on this link to see your new always-updating list of annotations!
 Of course, if you haven't made any public annotations yet, nothing will display.
 Go annotate something, then come back and reload the page.

-### Github
+### GitHub

 Finally, you need a github account.
-We will go into more detail about how to use Github in the next module.
-For now, go to [Github.com](http://github.com) and sign up for a new account.
+We will go into more detail about how to use GitHub in the next module.
+For now, go to [GitHub.com](http://github.com) and sign up for a new account.
 Follow all the prompts, and make a note of the direct URL to your account (mine for instance is [http://github.com/shawngraham](http://github.com/shawngraham)).
 Put this link in your 'about' page on your blog.
-You'll learn how to use this space in exercise 3 in module 1.
+You'll learn how to use this space in [Module 1, Exercise 3](../module-1/exercises/#exercise-3-setting-up-your-github-space).

 ### Your digital history lab/studio/workshop

 You now have a digital history lab equipped with all of the necessary ingredients for doing digital history.
 You have an open notebook for recording what you are up to (both your narrative and your annotations).
-In Github, you have a scratch pad for keeping track of the actual nuts-and-bolts of any digital work you do (and note that it is entirely possible to do digital history successfully without having to do anything that a computer scientist for instance would call coding).
+In GitHub, you have a scratch pad for keeping track of the actual nuts-and-bolts of any digital work you do (and note that it is entirely possible to do digital history successfully without having to do anything that a computer scientist for instance would call coding).
 You have a domain that you control completely, and where you can install other platforms and services as seems necessary.

 ### VPN & DH Box

 To access our virtual computer, the DH Box, you will need to use Carleton's VPN service.
 Please visit [Carleton's VPN help page](https://carleton.ca/its/help-centre/page-type/vpn/) and follow the instructions for your particular computer.
 Once you've got it installed, you will need to connect to Carleton through the VPN with your mycarletone credentials.
 Indeed, you should always connect via a VPN whenever you're using a public wifi point (like in coffee shops).
 The VPN acts like a private tunnel from your computer to Carleton's servers.
 To the rest of the internet, it will now look as if you actually are on campus.
 Once you're connected via the VPN, you can [access the DH Box through your browser](http://134.117.26.132:5000/).
-Bookmark the site; you'll use it in the exercises in module 1.
+Bookmark the site; you'll use it in the exercises in Module 1.

 #### Using the DH Box